Adelaide Magnolia Letter 3 – Entertaining Society

 Country house parties were a very expensive venture.
 This was true for both the host and the guest.
 The host incurred the cost of feeding his/her guests, furnishing them with whatever they would need while there and what they would need for entertainment, and hiring any additional staff.

 You may think all the guest had to do is show up, but the houses they were invited to visit were houses of the Gentry and Aristocracy, who were used to opulence and refinement.
 Guests needed to ensure they were attired in the finest of dresses and clothing, sometimes reacquiring new gowns and clothes be made so they would not show up in the same gowns worn during the season, as that would have been seen as a faux pas.
-Plus, each different meal and event required different modes of dress for the ladies, which dictated a plethora of clothing be brough with them.
+Plus, each different meal and event required different modes of dress for the ladies, which dictated a plethora of clothing be brought with them.
 The luggage required was immense, and unless their host offered to fund their travel, they would have to pay their way to the house either via their own carriage, or via stage coach.
 In addition, guests were also expected to pay their host’s servants through vails, or tips.
 This included the grooms, maids, cooks, or any servant who aided them while during their stay.

 For many, the prospect of attending a country house party was just too costly, but if you were lucky or blessed enough you could enjoy many amusements outside of the bustle of the city.